perryabdulkadir/stock-analysis/README.md

 ![2018_Returns.PNG](Resources/2018_Returns.PNG)

 It would be worthwhile for Steve’s parents to investigate a more diversified portfolio.
 Perhaps foreign indices have green energy stocks that are less correlated with the 12 selected here.
 It is also noteworthy that the performance of these tickers was mostly negative in 2018, a year in which the market as a whole made gains.
-It would be prudent to investigate whether green stocks as a whole sank during this period or if the poor performance was limited to this selection of 12 tickers.
+It would be prudent to investigate whether green stocks generally sank during this period or if the poor performance were limited to this selection of 12 tickers.

 ### Execution times: original vs. refactored code